Claudius: Public works

 Claudius embarked on many public works throughout his reign, both in the capital and in the provinces.
 He built or finished two aqueducts, the Aqua Claudia, begun by Caligula, and the Aqua Anio Novus.
-These entered the city in 52 and met at the Porta Maggiore.
+These entered the city in AD 52 and met at the Porta Maggiore.
 He also restored a third, the Aqua Virgo.

 He paid special attention to transportation.
 Throughout Italy and the provinces he built roads and canals.
 Among these was a large canal leading from the Rhine to the sea, as well as a road from Italy to Germany – both begun by his father, Drusus.
 Closer to Rome, he built a navigable canal on the Tiber, leading to Portus, his new port just north of Ostia.
 This port was constructed in a semicircle with two moles and a lighthouse at its mouth, reducing flooding in Rome.

 The port at Ostia was part of Claudius's solution to the constant grain shortages that occurred in winter, after the Roman shipping season.
 The other part of his solution was to insure the ships of grain merchants who were willing to risk travelling to Egypt in the off-season.
 He also granted their sailors special privileges, including citizenship and exemption from the Lex Papia Poppaea, a law that regulated marriage.
 In addition, he repealed the taxes that Caligula had instituted on food, and further reduced taxes on communities suffering drought or famine.

 The last part of Claudius's plan to avoid famine was to increase the amount of arable land in Italy.
 This was to be achieved by draining the Fucine lake, also making the nearby river navigable year-round.
-A serious famine is mentioned in the book of Acts as taking place during Claudius's reign, and had been prophesied by a Christian called Agabus while visiting Antioch.
+A serious famine is mentioned in the Book of Acts as taking place during Claudius's reign, and had been prophesied by a Christian called Agabus while visiting Antioch.

 A tunnel was dug through the lake bed, but the plan was a failure.
 The tunnel was crooked and not large enough to carry the water, which caused it to back up when opened.
 The resultant flood washed out a large gladiatorial exhibition held to commemorate the opening, causing Claudius to run for his life along with the other spectators.
 The draining of the lake continued to present a problem well into the Middle Ages.
 It was finally achieved by the Prince Torlonia in the 19th century, producing over 160000 acre of new arable land; he expanded the Claudian tunnel to three times its original size.